krasimir/react-in-patterns/book/chapter-02/README.md

 # Communication

 Every React component is like a small system that operates on its own.
 It has its own state, input and output.
-In the following section we will explore these characteristics.
+In the following section, we will explore these characteristics.

 ![Input-Output](./communication.png)